XpressAI/xircuits.io/docs/tutorials/AutoML/PycaretNLP.md

 ##### Example: AutoMLTuningNLP.xircuit

-In this example, you will learn how to tune the *num_topics* parameter in NLP model
+In this example, you will learn how to tune the *num_topics* parameter in NLP model.

 1. As with the previous example, you would start with a `GetData` and `SampleData`.

 2. In this example we excluded some common words from the model, this done by passing a list of the excluded words to the *custom_stopwords* in the `SetupNLP` component.

-3. Next, we created a basic *Latent Dirichlet Allocation* model with 4 topics using the `CreateModelNLP` component and plot the *Word Distribution Plot* using the `PlotModelNLP`
+3. Next, we created a basic *Latent Dirichlet Allocation* model with 4 topics using the `CreateModelNLP` component and plot the *Word Distribution Plot* using the `PlotModelNLP`.

 ### Plot Graphs
 #### Word Distribution Plot